fabien-todescato/zcube/README.md

 |cross|Build the _cross product_ of set of trees, by taking the union of trees in each sets.|
 |sum|Build the _cross product_ of set of trees, by taking the union of trees in each sets.|

-In the previous sections, I have glossed over this so as not to confuse the reader.
-Intuitively, a singleton set of trees can be identified with the onlyb tree it contains.
+In the previous sections, I have glossed over this distinction between trees and sets of trees so as not to confuse the reader.
+Intuitively, a singleton set of trees can be identified with the only tree it contains.

 ## The Tree Algebra